T-KibCode/Milestone-Project-4/README.md

 The user stories define the diverse capabilities and experiences offered by the **A Charles Music** website.
 Whether you're a User seeking creative services, a Store Admin managing the product offerings, or an Admin SuperUser ensuring compliance and advanced management, this platform caters to your needs and empowers your interactions.

+## Color Palette

+The selected color palette for the website was thoughtfully chosen to align with the studio's existing branding.
+By incorporating shades of dark blue, light blue, black, and white into the website design, we aimed to maintain a strong visual connection with the studio's aesthetic.
+This strategic decision fosters a sense of familiarity and synergy between the online platform and the physical studio space, resulting in a unified and cohesive user experience.

 ## Future Implementation